shenoyranjith/Movie-List/README.md

 # Movie-List

-# Build using ASP.NET Core and React.js with SQL Server Compact for a local database.
-Source code is available for server under "MovieApp" folder and the client is available under "movieappclient" folder.
+Build using ASP.NET Core and React.js with SQL Server Compact for a local database.
+Source code is available for server under "MovieApp" folder which also includes the DB migration scripts.The client is available under "movieappclient" folder.
 Final release is present under "FinalBuild" folder.

 # Operations that can be done:
   1. Add Movie.